 - If you are shopping online, you can have things delivered to your doorstep.
-Additionally, having a credit card allows you to pay for insurance, security deposits, and travel, housing, or food reservations.
+Additionally, having a credit card allows you to pay for insurance, security deposits, travel, housing, or food reservations.

 Once again, this can apply to multiple things:

 - You’re much less likely to lose a credit card than a wad of cash.

 - Even if you accidentally wash the credit card, have it fall into a dirty pond, or onto the ground, the damage will be almost insignificant, if any occurs.

 - You’ll feel safer walking around with a single plastic card than a wallet stuffed with cash.

 - If you get mugged, have the credit card stolen, or you lose it, reporting the issue to the bank can get it disabled within seconds.
 Even if the person made a withdrawal, the transaction can be refunded back to you.